Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Theoretical Analysis

-In this section we provide theoretical recovery analysis of a subclass of the SkLSPD framework presented in the previous section.
-From this motivational analysis, we aim to demonstrate the reconstruction guarantee of a light-weight, recurrent version of the SkLSPD, and compare it with the recovery guarantee of the LPD derived under the same setting.
+In this section we provide theoretical recovery analysis of our operator sketching framework presented in the previous section.
+From this motivational analysis, we aim to demonstrate the reconstruction guarantee of PnP-MS2G and compare it with the recovery guarantee of the PnP-PGD/PnP-SGD derived under the same setting.

-We analyze here a light-weight variant of SkLSPD (SkLSPD-LW), where we set the dual sub-networks to be a proximal operator of a weighted $\ell_2$ loss:

-where $W_i = \mr{diag}\{w_1,...,w_\frac{p}{m}\}$ includes trainable weights. and meawhile we set the primal subnetworks to have the same weights, trained separately as an approximate projection operator towards some image manifold $\mathcal{M}$.
-A typical example for this type of construction of unrolling network can be found in \cite{rick2017one}.

-If we choose a simplified case $W_i = I$, which means we use the usual $\ell_2$ loss for the data-fit, the following Sketched Learned-SGD (SkLSGD) network can be derived:

-We can easily observe that, this simplified version can be view as a learned proximal SGD with dimensionality reduction.

-Notably, we choose to study simplified parameterizations for the dual sub-network to make the error analysis feasible.
-Our ongoing work includes the analysis and understanding of learning the dual subnetwork which is effectively the learning of an adaptive $f_b$ loss.